 Mondello has also written about the arts for USA Today, The Washington Post, Preservation Magazine, and other publications, and has appeared as an arts commentator on commercial and public television stations.
 He spent 25 years reviewing live theater for Washington City Paper, DC’s leading alternative weekly, and to this day, he remains enamored of the stage.

 Before becoming a professional critic, Mondello learned the ins and outs of the film industry by heading the public relations department for a chain of movie theaters, and he reveled in film history as advertising director for an independent repertory theater.

-Asked what NPR pieces he’s proudest of, he points to commentaries on silent films — a bit of a trick on radio — and cultural features he’s produced from Argentina, where he and his husband have a second home.
+Asked what NPR pieces he’s proudest of, he points to an April Fool’s prank in which he invented a remake of Citizen Kane, commentaries on silent films — a bit of a trick on radio — and cultural features he’s produced from Argentina, where he and his husband have a second home.

 An avid traveler, Mondello even spends his vacations watching movies and plays in other countries.
 “I see as many movies in a year,” he says, “as most people see in a lifetime.”